UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Add a bunch more items that rotate stuff, BUT ALSO do other stuff.
 (EG: generates points, AND rotates target items) (REMEMBER: ITS **OKAY** IF STUFF IS OP.
 We actually *WANT* stuff to be OP.)

-## (SPIKE: PLANNING)
-- Rework shards to do something else
-(Ideally, we want them to *NOT* destroy themselves when used, lmao)

-## (SPIKE)
-## Perhaps create different activator items?
-REMEMBER: We want maximum fun, and maximum synergies.
-Our players have loved activator-items so far; lets lean into it.
-- Activator-items:
-- If target items dont earn any points, Pulse them
-- If target items earn more than 5 points, Pulse them
-^^^ Idk if these are a good idea- we basically just want more synergy!

 - Point balancing.
 Make the game easier; its too oppressive right now.